The Merger Control Review: Belgium

 3 Despite the Competition College formally holding the BCA's decision-making powers, Book IV of the Code of Economic Law also grants certain decision-making powers to the College of Competition Prosecutors (for example, within the framework of the simplified merger procedure).

-4 Articles IV.16 of Code of Economic Law.
+4 Articles IV.16, Code of Economic Law.

-5 Article IV.7, Section 1 Code of Economic Law.
-In May 2017, the Authority launched a consultation of stakeholders on the thresholds for notification and an assessment of whether they should be changed, but it was decided not to change the thresholds.
+5 Article IV.7, Section 1 ,Code of Economic Law.
+In May 2017, the BCA launched a consultation of stakeholders on the thresholds for notification and an assessment of whether they should be changed, but it was decided not to change the thresholds.

 6 The most important royal decrees are the Royal Decree of 30 August 2013 on procedures with regard to the Protection of Economic Competition, Belgian Official Gazette 6 September 2013; and the Royal Decree of 30 August 2013 on the Notification of Concentrations of Undertakings in Accordance with Article IV.10 of the Code of Economic Law as inserted by the Acts of 3 April 2013, Belgian Official Gazette, 9 September 2013.

 7 This mechanism allows the Prosecutor to extend a given deadline to give parties more time to provide information or offer commitments.
 Such decision suspends the term within which the Prosecutor must render his or her decision proposal as well as the final term in which the College shall take its decision.
 Article IV.40 Section 1, Code of Economic Law.

 8 Decision No. ABC-2020-C/C-02 of 15 January 2020 in Case No. CONC-C/C-19/0037, Dossche Mills SA/Ceres SA.

 9 Decision No. ABC-2020-C/C-05 of 5 February 2020 in Case No. CONC-C/C-19/0042, Groupe Maurin/Groep JAM.